o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 * <https://github.com/o-pylypenko-aws/draft-ietf-opsawg-discardmodel-sample/>

-Operational experience from these implementations is reflected in the deployment considerations in {experience}.
+Operational experience from these implementations is reflected in the deployment considerations in {{experience}}.

 # Security Considerations {#security}